We may earn money or products from the companies mentioned in this post.

 Make To-Go Snack Options

 When you plan your snacks, you likely plan to be at home to have them.
 For example, you may pre-make your popcorn for the week with the flavorings that you love.
 However, you may keep it in a container that is not travel friendly.
 I am sure I am not the only one that ends up running an extra errand or two or even be out longer than originally planned to the get hungry.
 Instead of putting all of the snack in one larger container, consider making single serve bags of the snack.
 You can grab it, toss it in your bag, and go.
-That way you have it ready to grab if you want it, but if you don’t, you can toss it back into the snack drawer with the other snacks.
+That way you have it ready to grab if you want it, but if you don’t need it, you can toss it back into the snack drawer with the other snacks.
 Single serve portions also help you not overeat and run out of snacks too soon.

 Snack Drawer Set-Up